AdobeDocs/analytics-platform.en/help/data-views/sql-connector.md

 The `timestamp` special column is used to provide the date ranges for the query.
 A date range can be defined with a `BETWEEN` expression or a pair of `timestamp` `>`, `>=`, `<`, `<=` checks `AND`ed together.
 The `timestamp` is optional and if no full range is provided, defaults are used:

-- If only a minimum is provided (`timestamp > X` or ` timestamp >= X`), the range is from X to now.
+* If only a minimum is provided (`timestamp > X` or ` timestamp >= X`), the range is from X to now.

-- If only a max is provided (`timestamp < X` or `timestamp <= X`), the range is from X-30 days to X.
+* If only a max is provided (`timestamp < X` or `timestamp <= X`), the range is from X minus 30 days to X.

-- If nothing is provided the range is from now-30 days to now.
+* If nothing is provided, the range is from now minus 30 days to now.

-The timestamp range is converted to a date-range global filter in the RankedRequest.
+The timestamp range is converted to a date range global filter in the RankedRequest.
-The timestamp field can also be used in Date-Time functions to parse, truncate the event timestamp.
+The timestamp field can also be used in date/time functions to parse or truncate the event timestamp.

 #### Date range

 The `daterange` special column works similar to  `timestamp`, however the filtering is limited to full days.
 The `daterange` is also optional and has the same range defaults as `timestamp`.
-The `daterange` field can also be used in Date-Time Functions to parse, truncate the event date.
+The `daterange` field can also be used in date/time functions to parse or truncate the event date.

 The `daterangeName` special column can be used to filter your query using a named date range like `Last Quarter`.